code-for-nashville/inclucivics/README.md

 to see the site live at http://localhost:3000.

 This project is built using [create-react-app](https://github.com/facebookincubator/create-react-app).
-Check out the [User Guide]() for more information about testing and building.
+Check out the [User Guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md) for more information about testing and building.

 ## Adding Data
 Adding data is still a manual process.
-Help is wanted [automating this process]().
+Help is wanted [automating this process](https://github.com/code-for-nashville/inclucivics/issues/110).
 To add data:

 1. Download the latest version of [General Government Employees Demographics](https://data.nashville.gov/General-Government/General-Government-Employees-Demographics/4ibi-mxs4) from the [Nashville Open Data Portal](data.nashville.gov).
 Make sure that this data is a more recent update that the latest data in [data/](data)
 2. Copy the data into the [input/](data) folder.
 3. Run `python import_data input/<your_file>`. 🤞 It may fail, in which case please file an issue or try to fix the problem.
 If successful, this will generate new data in `src/data/`.
 4. Commit any changes and submit a pull request.

 This will update the data in "Custom Reports" to the report you downloaded.
-Note that ["Summary of Demographics Over Time" does not include new data right now](https://github.com/code-for-nashville/inclucivics/issues/108).
+Note that we are still working on generating ["Summary" data from the files in `input`](https://github.com/code-for-nashville/inclucivics/issues/108).

 ## Deploying
 Run `yarn deploy`.
 This will fail if you don't have push rights to the repository's `gh-pages` branch.